ngParty/NG6-starter/README.md

 **Check out the [webpack version](https://github.com/angular-class/NG6-starter/tree/master) for an alternative ES6 build system**

 ## File Structure
 We use the component approach in ngTs.
 This will be a standard if using the new router in angular and a great way to ensure easy transition to Angular 2.
 Everything or mostly everything is a component.
 A component is a self contained app basically.
-It has its own style, template, controllers, routing, specs, etc. All capsulated in its own folder.
+It has its own style, template, controllers, routing, specs, etc. All encapsulated in its own folder.

 Here's how it looks:
 ```
 client
 --app/
 ----app.ts * entry file for app
 ----app.html * template for app
+----globals.d.ts * file for global custom TS definitions or overrides
 ----components/ * where most of components live
 ------components.ts * entry file for components
-------home/ * home component/
---------home.ts * home entry file
---------home.component.ts * directive for home
---------home.css * styles for home
---------home.html * template for home
---------home.spec.ts * specs for home
-------table/ * home component/ on the root should be only one main component
+------table/ * table component/ on the root should be only one main component
+--------demo/ * component demo usage
+----------index.html
+----------script.ts
+----------style.css
 --------table-header/ * child component
 ----------table-header.ts
 ----------table-header.component.ts